meatie-se/pixel-minimap/README.md

 On Chrome or Edge, use the [Tampermonkey plugin](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to inject this into the game.
 Open Tamper console, add a script, paste in the code from minimap_meatie.js.

+On Chrome and probably Edge, sadly you have to enable Developer mode now to run Tampermonkey.
+[Here is how to do this.](https://www.tampermonkey.net/faq.php?locale=en#Q209)

 On first run, the script asks for template location.
 You have to allow popups for this.
-If you want to use my templates, just accept the default template location.
+If you want to use my templates, just accept the default template location and you are done.

 Advanced: Managing your own template list.
 Images and the template list (templates.json, or templates/data.json) need to be on a https: server.
 Github is possibly the easiest option, if you get the Github windows client for updating it.
 Use Commit from your local folder, followed by "Push origin".